 When you start looking at the segmentation of your customers, think of your customers as your employees.
 Remember, your employees are your most important audience.
 They are the core of everything you do.
-If you do not communicate effectively with your employees, then your customers themselves are not going to get the same message.
+If you do not communicate effectively with your employees, your customers will not get the same message.

 CS as a competitive differentiator?

 Certainly - but you have to make sure that you have the right team put together.
-This team must ensure and guarantee that the time and product value - is delivered early on and in every touchpoint.
-Remember, satisfied customers are more than willing to give you reference accounts.
+This team must ensure that the time and product value are delivered early on and at every touchpoint.

 I wrote two books on CS.
 These books can help you if you are looking for new ideas about CS.
 Here are the early reviews from industry experts and CS leaders: https://bit.ly/2Cl8LBH